L.A. Without a Map

 L.A.
-Without a Map (also known as Los Angeles Without a Map and I Love L.A.) is a 1998 romantic comedy-drama film directed by Mika Kaurismäki, from a screenplay he co-wrote with Richard Rayner, based on Rayner's 1988 semi-autobiographical novel Los Angeles Without a Map.
+Without a Map (also known as Los Angeles Without a Map and I Love L.A.) is a 1998 romantic comedy-drama film directed by Mika Kaurismäki, who co-wrote the screenplay with Richard Rayner, based on Rayner's 1988 semi-autobiographical novel Los Angeles Without a Map.
 The film stars David Tennant, Vinessa Shaw, Julie Delpy and Vincent Gallo, with Cameron Bancroft and Joe Dallesandro.
-It is an international co-production between France, the United Kingdom, Finland and Luxembourg.
+The plot follows a British undertaker and aspiring screenwriter who has a fling with an American aspiring actress and impulsively follows her to Los Angeles.
+It is an international co-production of France, the United Kingdom, Finland and Luxembourg.

 Plot

-While visiting the Northern English city of Bradford, Barbara, an aspiring Hollywood actress has a fling with the town undertaker Richard.
-Barbara returns home and brags about the writer she met while away.
-Unable to forget about her, Richard promptly leaves Bradford and goes to Hollywood without announcing it to his fiancé.
-Barbara is shocked and embarrassed to see Richard in Los Angeles.
+Richard, a 22-year-old Scottish undertaker and obituary writer, dreams of becoming a screenwriter and is dissatisfied with his mundane life in Bradford, Northern England.
+During a burial, he meets Barbara, a young aspiring Hollywood actress briefly visiting Bradford, and the two develop a connection.
+Barbara returns home and brags about the British writer she met while away.
+Infatuated with her, Richard impulsively flies to Los Angeles without informing his fiancée.
+When Richard arrives at the upscale Japanese restaurant where Barbara works as a waitress, she is surprised to see him.

-With the help of a man called Moss, Richard finds an apartment and a job while he waits for Barbara to break up with her jealous boyfriend Patterson.
-Barbara finally calls; she and Richard go to the beach and she tells Richard that, although she likes him, it's safer for her future career if she stays with Patterson.
-In response, he tells her that he'd have gone to the North Pole for her.
+Richard soon learns that Barbara has a boyfriend, womaniser director Patterson, though she insists that their relationship is strictly professional.
+With the help of Moss, a man he befriends, Richard rents a dingy apartment and takes a job as a pool cleaner while he waits to hear from Barbara.
+When Barbara finally calls, she and Richard go to the beach and she tells Richard that, although she likes him, it is safer for her future career if she stays with Patterson.
+In response, he tells her that he would have gone to the North Pole for her.

-Richard takes Barbara to a club, where Moss and his band (Leningrad Cowboys) are playing.
-Richard introduces Moss to Barbara's waitress friend Julie and the two get along famously.
-Meanwhile, Barbara sees Patterson getting too friendly with the Head Waitress at the restaurant and leaves him.
-Richard, Barbara, Moss and Julie spend the night on the road, before Moss and Julie leave to spend time together in a hotel.
-Barbara agrees to marry him and the pair have a wedding in Las Vegas.
+Richard takes Barbara to a nightclub, where Moss and his band (Leningrad Cowboys) are playing.
+Richard introduces Moss to Barbara's waitress friend Julie and the two quickly get along.
+Meanwhile, Barbara spots Patterson kissing the head waitress at the restaurant and leaves him.
+Richard, Barbara, Moss, and Julie spend the night on the road, before Moss and Julie leave to spend time together in a hotel in the morning.
+Barbara proposes to Richard and the pair have a Las Vegas wedding.